mengacpp/InazumaQuery/README.md

 # InazumaQuery

-A C API for querying and comparing Inazuma Eleven player stats.
+InazumaQuery is a C API for querying and comparing Inazuma Eleven player stats.

+I'Ve created this project because i couldn't find an easy tool to find players to create the 'perfect' Inazuma Eleven team: with this library, it's easier than ever.

 > [!CAUTION]
 > This library it's still in early development phase (pre-alpha).
 Bugs have to be expected.